Introduction

 The Big Bang Model involves little to no planning and concentrating all available resources on coding and software development.

-The demands are recognised and carried out when they appear.
+The demands are recognized and carried out when they appear.
 Redesigning the software as a whole may not be necessary for all necessary changes.

-This model works well for small projects involving one or two developers and is also beneficial for practise or academic projects.
+This model works well for small projects involving one or two developers and is also beneficial for practice or academic projects.

 Big Bang Model – Pros and Cons